bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fowler.md

 * In 1919 Fowler left the service and returned to Trinity, though he was to have a part in the newly formed Ordnance Board during the Second World War later on.
 * This was when Fowler came under the influence of Lord Rutherford who had just been appointed Cavendish Professor.
 * The two became very good friends and Fowler was eventually appointed College Lecturer in Mathematics in 1920.
-* In 1921, Ralph married Eileen, the only daughter of Lord Rutherford, Ralph's good friend and colleague at Cambridge.
 * In 1922, Ralph became a Proctor at Cambridge which, being a Marine, he was well-suited for, finding himself chasing after undergraduates frequently and, on one occasion, injuring himself doing so.
 * It was also in 1922 that Ralph began what would be his most seminal work.
 * Having developed a new technique for approaching physical chemistry through statistical mechanics, the two, and later Fowler alone, justified a number of formulae and calculations performed by the likes of Saha, Lindemann, and Chapman.